SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 Routers that are no longer returned by the API for more than one day will be removed from the table.
 This action can also be logged in the element log file.
 The **Timestamp** column is used to determine the latest timestamp of when a row was updated.

+### Services Page

+The rows in the **Services** table represent the active service plans of the accounts.

+The **Account Number** column in this table is hidden by default.
+You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

+### Overage Lines Page

+This table shows the overages, which are additional services or data consumed beyond the limit.

+The **Service** column in the Overage Lines table is hidden by default.
+You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

+### Monthly Data Usage Page

+Review and monitor your data usage by type of data consumed (Fixed or Mobile, Priority or Standard) by month on the Monthly Data Usage page.

+The **Service** column in the **Monthly Data Usage** table is hidden by default.
+You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

+### Daily Data Usage Page

+Review and monitor your data usage by type of data consumed (Fixed or Mobile, Priority or Standard) by day on the Daily Data Usage page.

+The **Service** column in the **Daily Data Usage** table is hidden by default.
+You can show it by right-clicking the table column header, selecting **Columns**, and then selecting this column.

 ### Accounts Page

 All known accounts are listed in the Accounts table.
 Each row in this table contains a polling toggle button.
-No telemetry will be polled by default.
+No information will be polled by default.
 The toggle button of every row will indicate *Disabled* after element creation.
-You will need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts, and Routers.
+You will need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts, Routers, Services, Overage Lines, Monthly and Daily Data Usage.

 > [!NOTE]
-> Keep in mind that after you enable polling for one or more accounts, it can take some time before data is visible in the tables User Terminals, Alerts, and Routers.
+> Keep in mind that after you enable polling for one or more accounts, it can take some time before data is visible in the tables User Terminals, Alerts, Routers, Services, Overage Lines, Monthly and Daily Data Usage.
 There is no trigger after changing one or more toggle buttons.
 Every timer cycle, the connector checks for which accounts polling is enabled.

 ### Configuration Page